-Alliance Radiology is the imaging service provider for Alliance MRI at Washington West Medical Center, and together we are taking every precaution to ensure patient and community safety in the wake of the COVID-19 pandemic.
+Alliance Radiology is the imaging service provider for Alliance MRI at Washington West Medical Center, and together we are continuing to take every precaution to ensure patient and community safety.
 We will be providing updates here.

-Alliance MRI at Washington West Medical Center is closely monitoring COVID-19 developments, and related public health recommendations and government actions.
+Alliance MRI at Washington West Medical Center is continually monitoring pandemic developments, related public health recommendations and government actions.
 We remain committed to the health and safety of our patients, team members, and community.

 We are ensuring social distancing as much as possible; please understand that your imaging exam will require closer contact with a clinical staff member.
 Our staff are using the CDC-recommended Personal Protective Equipment (PPE), including face masks, and are screened each day as well for illness.